When Harry Met Sally...: Plot

 During a New Year's Eve party, Harry and Sally find themselves growing attracted to each other and share an awkward midnight kiss.
 They remain friends and set each other up with their respective best friends, Marie and Jess.
-When the four go out, neither Marie or Jess are attracted to Harry or Sally and instead immediately fall for each other.
+When the four go out, neither Marie nor Jess is attracted to Harry or Sally and instead immediately fall for each other.
 Soon after, the two are engaged.

 One night, Sally tearfully calls Harry to say that her ex, Joe, is getting married.
 Harry goes to Sally's apartment to comfort her but they end up having sex.
 Harry leaves the next morning, feeling awkward and filled with regret.
 Their friendship cools until they have a heated argument at Jess and Marie's wedding reception.
 Harry attempts to mend their relationship, but Sally feels that they can no longer be friends.

 At a 1988 New Year's Eve party with Jess and Marie, Sally misses Harry.
 He is spending New Year's Eve at home, watching Dick Clark's 16th annual New Year's Rockin' Eve.
 Before midnight, Harry walks around the city.
 As Sally is about to leave the party, Harry appears and declares his love for her.
 She claims he is only there because he is lonely, but he lists the many reasons he loves her.
 Harry and Sally marry three months later, exactly 12 years and three months after their first meeting.

 The film contains several interspersed segments of older couples discussing how they met.
 The true stories, gathered by Nora Ephron, are reenacted by actors.
 The final couple interviewed, before the closing credits, is Harry and Sally.